 Brannock Measurement

 If you’re a standard (D) width as measured on the Brannock device, we suggest going a half size down into Parkhurst boots.
-For example, if you measure a 10D on the Brannock, we suggest a size 9.5 in our boots.
+For example, if you measure a 10D or 10.25D on the Brannock, we suggest a size 9.5 in our boots.
 We suggest taking your Brannock measurement if you measure a single E width on the Brannock device, have a wider forefoot or like to have a little extra room in your boots.
-If you have a narrow (C) width, have a low volume, narrow foot and/or thin ankles, we suggest going a full size down from your Brannock measurement.
+If you have a narrow (C) width, have a low volume, narrow foot and/or thin ankles, we suggest going 1 full size down from your Brannock measurement.
+For example, if you measure a 10C or 10B on the Brannock, then we would suggest a size 9 in our boots.

 Size Translations with Last